Research-Project-Crypto/docs/README.md

 ## Informational Guide

-To read this guide open the [ResearchProject.pdf](ResearchProject.pdf).
+Read the following document: [ResearchPaper](ResearchPaper/ResearchPaper.pdf).

 ## Setup Guide

-For the setup guide for everything you can read the [Setup.pdf](Setup.pdf) or go to each of the specific repositories below.
+For the setup guide for everything you can read the [Installation](IntallationManual/InstallationManual.pdf) or go to each of the specific repositories below.

  - [Data Collector](https://github.com/Research-Project-Crypto/DataCollector)
  - [Data Preprocessor](https://github.com/Research-Project-Crypto/DataPreprocessor)